Jeff Christian: Playing career

-Coaching and Consulting Career
+Coaching and consulting career

-Throughout his playing career, Christian held the role of player/assistant coach several times.

 Christian was hired as an assistant coach for the Wheeling Nailers of the ECHL in January 2016.
 After a two-year stint as the Nailers' head coach, his contract was not renewed after not making the Kelly Cup playoffs in either season.
 It was reported that he was harassing female fans.

-Christian was flown to Austria to consult with Villach in the top Austrian Hockey League (EBEL).
-Since this consulting trip Christian has become a Hockey Consultant working closely with several North American and European teams.
+Christian was a consultant with Villach of the Austrian Hockey League (EBEL).